balvig/bricks/README.md

 <img src=docs/bricks.jpg alt=Bricks width=50%>

-Individual LEDs, buttons, sensors, that could be pulled out when needed, were all internet-enabled, and whose behavior could easily be programmed ad hoc using modern program languages such as Ruby or JavaScript.
+Individual LEDs, buttons, sensors, that can be pulled out when needed, are all internet-enabled, and whose behavior can easily be programmed ad hoc using modern program languages such as Ruby or JavaScript.

 You could say Bricks is a poor man's [Sony Mesh](https://meshprj.com/),